jonthorell/synth-nu-vinyl-store/README.md

 1. I can easily spot the comments because of the color coding in Vstudio
 2. I can add comments there to remind me of something without having to worry about a curious end-user to see it.

+Db

+Moved some models to the products app

 Apps: